 I may be crazy.
 I know it’s a car, but I swear mine has intuition.
 It knows exactly when I have a little money built up in my savings, and it is at that moment that it decides it needs a trip to the mechanic.

 Statistics say that 8 out of 10 American workers live paycheck to paycheck.
 That’s a whole lot of us, and yes, I count myself in that group.
-So I’m pretty grateful that the car at least waits till I have the money before being greedy and taking it all.
+So I’m pretty grateful the car at least waits till I have the money before being greedy and taking it all.

 I need to know where every penny of my money is going each month.
 One of the tools that I absolutely cannot live without is a monthly budget.
 If you are in the same situation and don’t have one, it’s high time you sit down and take a really hard look at your finances.

 I know there are apps that will help you with this, but pen and paper still works as well.
-The act of writing it down helps to keep me aware so when a friend invites me to go out or I see something in a store, I can make a responsible decision.
+The act of writing it down helps keep me aware so when a friend invites me to go out or I see something in a store, I can make a responsible decision.

 So let’s make a budget!